ConduitNetwork/docs/integration_guides/Automation/ansible.rst

 #.
 Populate the following fields:

    Name
-    Name of the Ansible Integration in |morpheus|
+    Name of the Ansible Integration in |conduit|
    Enabled
     Enabled by default
    Ansible Git URL
     https or git url format of the Ansible Git repo to use Keypair
-    For private Git repos, a keypair must be added to |morpheus| and the public key added to the git account.
+    For private Git repos, a keypair must be added to |conduit| and the public key added to the git account.
    Playbooks Path
     Path of the Playbooks relative to the Git url.
    Roles Path